abormate/learnspace-devops-thingamajig/multi-cloud-projects/google-cloud-platform/cloud-engineer-learnspace/cloud-lecture-notes-skills/lecture-notes.md

 Cymbal superstore, plans to migrate 3 applications to the Cloud
 * Supply Chain app will run on VMs
 * ECommerce app will run on containers through GKE
-* Transportation app will run on Cloud Functions
+* Transportation management app will run on Cloud Functions to track deliveries